pishleback/Algebraeon/contributing/project_ideas.md

 ### Expected Outcomes
 Main outcome:
- - An algorithm to find the fundamental solution to Pell's equation $x^2 - dy^2 = 1$ using the existing capability in Algebraeon for computing continued fractions.
+ - Find the fundamental solution to Pell's equation $x^2 - dy^2 = 1$ using the existing capability in Algebraeon for computing continued fractions.
+ - Generate all other solutions to Pell's equation once the fundamental solution is found.

 Stretch outcome:
- - An algorithm to find the finite set of solutions to a generalized Pell equation $x^2 - dy^2 = n$ from which all others are generated.
+ - Find the finite set of solutions to a generalized Pell equation $x^2 - dy^2 = n$ from which all others are generated.
+ - Generate all solutions to a generalized Pell's equation.

 ### Difficulty
 Easy